Parseur lets you easily send your data extracted from emails and documents to Google Sheets. Let's see how.

 IMPORTDATA() and has a few limitations:

 If you find those limitations a problem, you can use Zapier to send your parsed data to Google Sheets.
-Using the Zapier integration to Google Sheets, you'll get:
+Using the Zapier integration with Google Sheets, you'll get:

-- You'll be free to decide on the column ordering
+You'll be free to decide on the column order